CODE OF BUSINESS CONDUCT AND ETHICS

 Compliance with Laws, Rules and Regulations

 Obeying the law, both in letter and in spirit, is the foundation on which CRH’s ethical standards are built.
-In conducting the business of CRH, you will strictly comply with applicable governmental laws, rules and regulations at all levels of government in Canada and in any non-Canadian jurisdiction in which CRH does business.
+In conducting the business of CRH, you will strictly comply with applicable governmental laws, rules and regulations at all levels of government in Canada and in any non-Canadian jurisdiction in which CRH does business, including the United States.
 Although not all of us are expected to know the details of these laws, it is important to know enough about the applicable local, provincial and federal laws to determine when to seek advice from your supervisor, manager or other appropriate personnel.

 These areas of regulated business activity require particular attention: